Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

 \subsection{Simulation Environment}

-For simulation, UE4 and Airsim \cite{microsoft} are adopted.
-We first load and edit the environment according to our task requirements in the UE4 engine and rasterize it into cells of $40m \times 40m$.
-After that, the heatmap is obtained by the method introduced in \Cref{sec:Potential Disaster heatmap}.
-For CPP part, we calculate the directed subgraph $\gamma$ in the graph structure through our algorithm, then convert it into waypoints of UE4 coordinates.
-Waypoints are sent to the UAVs for position-based control, and then UAV performs waypoints tracking and hovers over each cell that needs to be searched.
-It has been verified that our method can generate a heatmap based on the simulation environment and our classifier's accuracy is over 91\%.
-UAVs can successfully perform path planning based on our calculation results.
+To set up the simulation environment, we adopt the UE4 \cite{ue4} and the Airsim \cite{microsoft}.
+Specifically, we load and edit the environment according to our task requirements in the UE4 engine and rasterize it into cells of $40m \times 40m$.
+Then we obtain the heatmap utilizing the method introduced in \Cref{sec:Potential Disaster heatmap}.
+For the CPP part, we calculate the directed subgraph $\gamma$ in the graph structure through our algorithm and then convert it into waypoints.
+Waypoints are sent to the UAVs for position-based control, and then the UAV performs waypoints tracking and hovers over each cell that needs to be searched.
+We verify that our method can generate a heatmap based on the simulation environment, and our classifier's accuracy exceeds 91\%, affording the UAVs to perform path planning successfully.

-We apply the four algorithms (Zig-Zag, Na Greedy, Heu Greedy, and SVReC) to the heatmap of the City Park simulation environment and simultaneously display the heatmap with coverage paths and the UAV's downward-looking cameras and flight status in the simulation environment.
-This environment is more similar to the real environment than the random heatmaps.
-As shown in \Cref{fig:airsim}, we use three UAVs and set $d_m=270$ for the simulation experiment.
-The SVReC algorithm obtained at the end of this article can cover most of the important areas in the simulation experiment.
+The four evaluated algorithms, i.e., Zig-Zag, Na-Greedy, Heu-Greedy, and SVReC, are applied to the heatmap of the City Park \cite{unreal} simulation environment.
+In the simulation environment, we simultaneously display the heatmap with the coverage paths and the UAV's downward-looking cameras, along with the flight status.
+This simulation environment manages a greater similarity to the real environment than random heatmaps.
+As illustrated in \Cref{fig:airsim}, we use three UAVs and set $d_m=270$ for the simulation experiment.
+The SVReC algorithm covers most of the important areas in the simulation experiment.